Obtain PETSc via the repository or download the latest tarball: download documentation.

 It’s best to install PETSc with MPI compiler wrappers (often called

 mpif90) - this way, the SAME compilers used to build MPI are used to

 build PETSc.
 See the section on compilers above for more

 Vendor provided MPI might already be installed.
-IBM, SGI, Cray etc provide their own:
+IBM, Intel, NVIDIA, and Cray provide their own: